jrodewig/wanderahead.github.io/_posts/2025-04-07-how-to-road-trip-floridas-famous-a1a.md

 No coastal drive sums up Florida quite so well as the A1A.

 Before moving here, I too summed up the state in theme parks and condos.
-But on various drives down this iconic highway, I’ve discovered its richness and breadth — lighthouses and seaside towns as quaint as any in New England, frontiers as wild as the West, and a quirkiness that is unapologetically Floridian.
+But on various drives down this iconic highway, I've discovered its richness and breadth — lighthouses and seaside towns as quaint as any in New England, frontiers as wild as the West, and a quirkiness that is unapologetically Floridian.